EVISTIAS ACUTIROSTRIS - (TEMMINCK & SCHLEGEL, 1844)

-Western and central Pacific: southern Japan; Hawaiian Islands; eastern Australia and New Caledonia east to Matthew and Hunter Islands, south to Kermadec Islands, northern New Zealand and Easter Island.
+Western and central Pacific: southern and central Japan; Hawaiian Islands; Eastern Australia and New Caledonia east to Matthew and Hunter Islands, south to northern New Zealand, Kermadec Islands and Easter Island.

 Benthopelagic over reef and sand.
 Found in pairs or small groups in deep rocky drop-offs.

-Histiopterus typus (Temminck & Schlegel, 1844) - Reported from Red Sea, Indo-West Pacific: East and South Africa, Comores and Réunion (western Mascarenes) east to Philippines, north to southern Japan, south to northern Australia.
-Differs from the similar Histiopterus typus in having a deeper, striped body, and short dorsal and anal-fin spines (vs. third and fourth dorsal, and third anal-fin spines elongate in Histiopterus).
+Histiopterus typus (Temminck & Schlegel, 1844) - Reported from Red Sea; Indo-West Pacific: East Africa, South Africa, Comoro Islands, Réunion (western Mascarenes) and Persian Gulf east to Philippines and New Ireland (Papua New Guinea), north to central Japan, south to northern Australia.
+Evistias acutirostris differs from the similar Histiopterus typus in having a deeper, striped body, and short dorsal and anal-fin spines (vs. third and fourth dorsal, and third anal-fin spines elongate in Histiopterus).